peter2520/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Please describe and document your process.**\*\*

+We want to design a Roosevelt Island tourist guide, Rosy, for tourists to know more about this beautiful place.
+User: Wow, Roosevelt Island seems like an excellent place to visit.
+I want to ask Rosy to tell me more about this place.
+Hey, Rosy, how to get to Roosevelt Island?
+Rosy: You can get there by Ferry, Subway, Tramway, or Self-drive.
+Which one do you prefer?
+User: I prefer to get there by Tramway.
+Rosy: Tramway is a good choice.
+Remember to bring a Metro card with you.
+Let me tell you some good places to visit on this island.
+What do you want to do?
+User: I would like to walk around and grab some food.
+Rosy: Frankin D. Roosevelt Four Freedoms Park is on the southern tip of the island, its name inspired by his famous 1941 speech.
+The park was also the last work of Louis I. Kahn, a renowned 20th-century architect...Oh, it seems like this option is not that appealing to you.
+How about the Blackwell Island Lighthouse?
+User: Wow, It sounds great!!
+Show me more!!
+Rosy: The Blackwell Island Lighthouse is on the other end of the island; at the most northern stretch is a 50-foot-tall lighthouse built by prisoners in 1872.
+It's now on the National Register of Historic Places and is surrounded by a park with fantastic panoramic views.
+And you can visit the Cornell Tech campus as well.
+User: Great!
+How about some good place to eat?
+Rosy: Granny Annies's is an Irish bar and kitchen, and Bread and Butter is a good brunch place.
+User: Great!!
+Thanks for your suggestion!
+Rosy: My pleasure.
+Please rate this service from one to ten.
+User: Eight.
+Rosy: Thanks for your rating!
+Hope you have a wonderful trip!

 ### Acting out the dialogue

 Find a partner, and *without sharing the script with your partner* try out the dialogue you've designed, where you (as the device designer) act as the device you are designing.
 Please record this interaction (for example, using Zoom's record feature).

 \*\***Describe if the dialogue seemed different than what you imagined when it was acted out, and how.**\*\*

+While acting out the dialogue, we found that we could add more features in part2.
+For instance, reporting weather,  planning the best route for users, or even inputting some funny stories related to Roosevelt Island.

 ### Wizarding with the Pi (optional)
 In the [demo directory](./demo), you will find an example Wizard of Oz project.
 In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
 You may use this demo code as a template.
 By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
 You can control what the system says from the controller as well!